What was your career background before joining RB&HH?

 What have been some of the highlights in your role to date?

-It has been a real highlight to gather and receive feedback on the experience of our service in its first year and hear what a difference the team are making in our staff’s lives.
-I am proud to lead a service with compassionate team members who sit alongside people in their darkest moments while championing daily diversity, equality, and inclusion.
+It has also been a real highlight to gather and receive feedback on the experience of our service and hear what a difference the team are making in our staff’s lives.
+I am proud to lead a service with compassionate team members who sit alongside people in their darkest moments while working hard to impact change in the organisational system.

 Which part of your job is most challenging?

-The reality of NHS pressures, both through COVID and day-to-day, makes well-being a dirty word at times.
-We have to acknowledge that these pressures will not go away, and we cannot fix that, but we can help alongside them.
+The reality of NHS pressures, coupled with ongoing social, political, and systemic problems, such as racism and other forms of discrimination.
+Using wellbeing services as a ‘fix’ for such complexity is impossible.
+We have to acknowledge that these pressures and problems will not go away, but we can definitely help alongside them.

-What is the best thing a patient has ever said to you?
+What is the best thing a member of staff has ever said to you?

 Why did you decide to work in healthcare?

-I love the NHS and all it stands for.
+I love the NHS and all it stands for and have now worked as an NHS employee for almost 20 years.
 To work in a health service that provides care for all makes me very proud.
 To make a small difference in a person’s life story is so meaningful.
 I have such a huge memory bank of patient moments that will forever stay with me, and I have enormous gratitude for that.

 What advice would you give to people considering a similar career path to yours?